If you need to reorganize your fiscal period's date ranges, we have you covered!

 The only issue you may have to address is the occurrence of repeating transactions within your dataset.
 Because you are changing the time frame in which repeating transactions reside, they may no longer be valid.
 How we fix this is by flattening them and stopping them from repeating.
 Once you receive the dataset back, you would need to edit the last transaction in the set and reschedule it.

 Laying out your new period range can be confusing.
-First, you do not want to change the date ranges for your history data.
+First, you do not want to change the date ranges for your historical data.
 Try to leave past periods alone.
-Secondly, you need to have all date ranges covered in a continuous range.
+Secondly, you need to have all the date ranges covered in a continuous range.
 There can be no blanks or missing time frames.

 Sage 50 has two years of editable periods.
 It is best to start the new fiscal period range with the second year.
 To accomplish this, there may need to be a short period or a super period.
 This short or super period is used to make up the time frame to accommodate the new period range.